 As shown above, for every \$1 million in construction cost, a total of 22.97 job years could be generated in the economy (jobs directly in construction and in multiplier impacts).
 The proposed development as a whole will generate around 3,216 job years.

 7.8 Operations Generated Employment

-The Concept Plan indicates the proposed development will accommodate 2,500sqm to 2,800sqm of retail floorspace GFA in addition to 3,500sqm to 4,000sqm of commercial floorspace.
+The Concept Plan indicates the proposed development will accommodate 2,088sqm of retail floorspace GFA in addition to 3,752sqm of commercial floorspace.